PoncinMatthieu/DIY-Boffer/first_boffer_sword.md

 ![Image](/img/IMG_0001.jpg)

-So the rougth idea is to make a boffer sword 80cm long.
-Start with the skelton of the sword and then wrap it up with padding.
+So the rough idea is to make a boffer sword 80cm long.
+Start with the skeleton of the sword and then wrap it up with padding.

 ## Skeleton
 To make the skeleton, I've used one of those sticks that shows the road in winter (called **Aurausviitta** in Finnish :stuck_out_tongue: ).